-The following table sets forth certain information concerning the number of shares of our common stock owned beneficially as of October 29, 2004 by: (i) each person (including any group) known to us to own more than five percent (5%) of any class of our voting securities, (ii) each of our directors, (iii) each of our named executive officers; and (iv) officers and directors as a group.
+The following table sets forth certain information concerning the number of shares of our common stock owned beneficially as of May 31, 2004 by: (i) each person (including any group) known to us to own more than five percent (5%) of any class of our voting securities, (ii) each of our directors, (iii) each of our named executive officers; and (iv) officers and directors as a group.
 Unless otherwise indicated, the shareholders listed possess direct sole voting and investment power with respect to the shares shown.

-Title of class Name and address of beneficial owner Amount and Nature of Beneficial Ownership Percentage of Common Stock (1) DIRECTORS AND EX ECUTIVE OFFICERS Common Stock Joseph G. Bowes Director, President, Secretary Treasurer, Chief Executive Officer, Chief Financial Officer 3639 Garibaldi Drive North Vancouver, British Columbia Canada V7H 2W2 4,001,000 shares (2) 50.9% Common Stock Jun Nam (Johnny) Lee Director Suite 202, 2/F, Chung Ying Building 20 Connaught Road West Hong Kong 187,500 shares 2.4% Common Stock All Officers and Directors as a Group (2 persons) 4,188,500 shares 53.3% 5% STOCKHOLDERS None.
+Title of class Name and address of beneficial owner Amount and Nature of Beneficial Ownership Percentage of Common Stock (1) DIRECTORS AND EXECUTIVE OFFICERS Common Stock Joseph G. Bowes Director, President, Secretary Treasurer, Chief Executive Officer, Chief Financial Officer 3639 Garibaldi Drive North Vancouver, British Columbia Canada V7H 2W2 4,001,000 shares (2) 50.9% Common Stock Jun Nam (Johnny) Lee Director Suite 202, 2/F, Chung Ying Building 20 Connaught Road West Hong Kong 187,500 shares 2.4% Common Stock All Officers and Directors as a Group (2 persons) 4,188,500 shares 53.3%

+5% STOCKHOLDERS

+None.

-(1) The percent of class is based on 7,855,000 shares of common stock issued and outstanding as of October 29, 2004.
+- (1) The percent of class is based on 7,855,000 shares of common stock issued and outstanding as of May 31, 2004. - (2) Comprised of 4,000,000 shares in the name of Joseph Bowes and 1,000 shares held by Francine Legault, the wife of Mr. Joseph Bowes.